Bio3SS/Bio3SS.github.io/Access.md

 # Waivers

 If you want to take Bio 3SS without the prerequisite (Bio 2F), you will need a waiver.
+Waivers for Jan 2022 are not yet available.
+I will open the waiver process at some point between 30 Sep (if enrollment is low) and 31 Dec (if enrollment is high).
+I will announce a date in early September.
 {% comment %}
 I will open the waivers process on 30 Sep.
-Waivers for Jan 2020 are not yet available.
-I will open the waiver process at some point between 30 Sep (if enrollment is low) and 31 Dec (if enrollment is high).
-I will announce a date as soon as I get an an enrollment figure from the department.
 {% endcomment %}

 You should have at least one introductory course with some coverage of ecology (e.g., Bio 1M) and an upper-level course with some relationship to evolution or ecology.